kokwoo/main/docs/Dev-Guide.md

 `Logic` | `Calendar` class <br/> `Display` class <br/> `IndexStore` class <br/> `Event`, `Task`, `FloatingTask` classes `Storage` | `CalendarImporter` class <br/> `CalendarExporter` class

-More extensive description of the functionalities of the classes are detailed as follows.
+More extensive description of the functionalities of the classes are detailed as follow.

 #UI component
 This component is the main interaction interface into Tempo from the command line.
 It consists of one class, `Tempo`.